pcase/WalmartShopper/README.md

 Known issues:

 - Image loading on the detail page is slow.
 - When new data is loaded, the page automatically scrolls to the top instead of staying at the current position.
 - New data loading is jumpy.
+- Loading is very slow on a Nexus 6P